Createdd/computervision_ue/README.md

 ![img_4.png](static/model_architecture.png)

-- Base is Convolutional autoencoder for image denoising from official keras docs
+- Base is a Convolutional autoencoder for image denoising from official Keras docs
 - Adapted loss for Structural Similarity Index (SSIM)
 - Decided for that because
   - Relatively straight forward to tune
   - Simple architecture
   - Sufficient for our image detection problem

 #### Implementation and findings